boddiegoat7/Week-Assignment-3-redo/README.md

 * confiming yes or no to a question will change the result of you password.

-With all the data collected from your answers, the password genarator will generate your response.
+With all the data collected from your answers, the password genarator will generate your response.5.webm)

+<iframe src="https://drive.google.com/file/d/1iOM0o1Sk-8x_KeG4GOrcumavI3wkeLt4/preview" width="640" height="480"></iframe>